DFE-Digital/Enterprise-Security-Architecture/Briefing-Notes/BRF-SEC003 - External Identities.md

 | Author: pete.dingwall@education.gov.uk |
 | References: BRF-SEC002 - Web Filtering |

-## Baseline guidelines for Web Filtering and Internet access
+## Guidelines for the use of external identities

-The following briefing note is provided to guide Department operational teams when creating and maintaining groups and access to Internet sites, and managing requests for access from the Department's delivery and operational teams.
+The following briefing note is provided to guide Department's operational and service teams when working with external identities accessing the Department's systems and services.

+External identities refers to 3rd parties who require access to the Department's systems or services but who are not directly employed by the Department and/or do not have a Department-issued identity.

 **Exceptions** to the guidelines will be reviewed with the security and architecture governance teams and approved or declined as relevant, with all decisions tracked with rationale for future reference.